athanoid/eeg-at-home/README.md

 ## EEG @ home
 Current quarantine led to this documentation which includes the installation details for a single-user/experimenter EEG setup.
 Hopefully, this could possibly encourage (and help) those that have to work remotely and isolated but need to acquire  EEG data.
+Current setup involves [Brain Products GmbH](https://www.brainproducts.com/) equimpment but it could help also others with similar setup.

 ### User: